VerticalLongboard/xplane-vhf-helper/README.md

 end
 ```

-To programmatically set the `Next VHF` frequency in VHF Helper's panel, do:
+To programmatically set the `Next VHF` frequency in VHF Helper's panel (nil if invalid):
 ```text
 VHFHelperPublicInterface.enterFrequencyProgrammaticallyAsString("124.800")
 ```